qingchen239/Red-Alert-3-Bang-Gamemode/README.md

 - To note to other people that that map is not the original version.

-- let them know who modified this map and how to connect to you.
+- Let other people know who modified this map and how to connect to you.

 - Do not use the same name with other derivatives.
 (You may add your own name on the map name. )